Tye Barber, DO

 - Less than 1 hour drive from Miami, one of the world’s cultural epicenters.

 Family Medicine Inpatient

 The FM inpatient service provides care for patients from the Sanford L. Ziff Clinic and local Broward community who require hospitalization.
-This service is composed of two first-year residents and two senior residents who are supervised by Family Medicine and Internal Medicine attendings.
-While on FM inpatient service, residents participate in morning report, noon-time didactics and interact with a multi-disciplinary team of healthcare providers.
+This service is composed of two first-year residents and two senior residents who are supervised by Family Medicine attendings.
+While on FM inpatient service, residents have the opportunity to participate in morning report, attend noon-time CME didactics and interact with a multi-disciplinary team of healthcare providers.
 This service provides an opportunity for residents to care for a diverse patient population with a wide array of medical conditions.
 With the team structure residents develop leadership skills, gain confidence in patient care management and have the opportunity to teach medical students.

 Family Medicine Ambulatory Care Clinic

 The NSU Sanford L. Ziff Clinic is the ambulatory site for the residents’ continuity of care experience.
 The residents longitudinally provide preventive care, primary acute and chronic care, with gradual autonomy under the supervision of a group of well-trained family physicians.
 The residents provide care to patients who are diverse in age, ethnicity, and pathology.
 Over the 3-year period residents build their confidence and develop great doctor-patient relationships.

 Residents have the opportunity to rotate with Broward Health affiliated physicians at their health care clinic or pursue additional electives allowing exposure to the healthcare needs of underserved population.
 Residents have the ability to enhance their primary care disease management skills in this outpatient setting while also obtaining cultural competency skills.